 When gearing up for full day of Truckee ‘ings — skiing, biking, hiking, fishing, golfing, shopping — don’t forget to allow time for eating!
 Truckee restaurants offer choices for every taste and budget.
 Unlike other towns around Lake Tahoe, Truckee restaurants are spread out, but nothing is that far from accommodations or attractions.

-Some are found in buildings where Truckee history has happened, others in high-end resorts and lots where a front row view of Mother Nature is the feature.
+Truckee dining celebrates its locale and Tahoe culture, finding ways to bring them all together.
+Restaurants can be found in buildings where local history has happened or in high-end resorts and lots where a front row view of Mother Nature is the feature.
 What’s important to know about Truckee restaurants is that, because of the diversity and quality, your dining experiences will prove to be highlights of your visit.
 Diners in the historic downtown area can wander from place to place: cocktails here, dinner a few doors away, dessert there, pub and people watching just down the street.

-Portions at many Truckee restaurants tend to be large, very large, especially at breakfast.
-That’s just fine with most people — they can share or take home a morning doggie bag.
-But many restaurants also invite Fido to dine with you.
+Portions at many restaurants tend to be large, very large, especially at breakfast.
+That’s just fine with most people — they can share or take home a morning doggie bag to enjoy as a snack for later.
+And speaking of doggies, many Truckee dining options also invite Fido to dine with you.

 Mom and Pop places serve everything from meatloaf sandwiches, BLTs with slices of avocado and huevos rancheros.
-Burgers with fries, gluten-free, vegetarian and meat-loaded pizzas, along with spaghetti and meatballs, are easy to find at several Truckee restaurants.
-Japanese is too, with sushi a main feature.
+Burgers with fries, gluten-free, vegetarian and meat-loaded pizzas, along with spaghetti and meatballs, are easy to find in Truckee, as is Japanese, with sushi as a main feature.